breid1313/http-sockets/README.md

 When executing a POST request, the client will search the `myclient/static` directory for the filename given.
 If that file is found, the client will send the POST request and file data out to the server.
 Otherwise, the client will display a friendly error message asking you to check your spelling.

+## Run the tests

+First, start the server on port 5678 if you haven't already: `myserver 5678`.

+Run the client tests: `python3 tests/test_client.py`

+Run the server tests: `python3 tests/test_server.py`